Christopher Coker

-Christopher Coker (born 28 March 1953) is a British political scientist and political philosopher who has written extensively on all aspects of war.
-He was Professor of International Relations at the London School of Economics (LSE) where he had been teaching since 1982 and retired in 2019.
-Despite being retired from his professorship, Coker is Director of LSE IDEAS, LSE's foreign policy think tank and continues to be a regular participant or consultant in UK and NATO military education and strategic planning circles.
-He is also the Director of the Rațiu Forum in Romania.
+Christopher Coker (28 March 1953 – 5 September 2023) was a British political scientist and political philosopher who wrote extensively on war.
+He was Professor of International Relations at the London School of Economics (LSE) for almost 40 years, from 1982 until 2019.
+Despite being retired from his professorship, Coker was Director of LSE IDEAS, LSE's foreign policy think tank and continued to be a regular participant or consultant in UK and NATO military education and strategic planning circles.
+He was also the Director of the Rațiu Forum in Romania.
 He was a NATO Fellow in 1981.
 He was a member of Council of the Royal United Services Institute (RUSI).

+Coker died on 5 September 2023, at the age of 70.
+Studying in Oxford and Cambridge, his supervisor was Michael Howard.
+Other influences on him were Hedley Bull and Philip Windsor.
+Obituaries highlighted Christopher Coker's commitment to mentoring students.